(Jackson, MS, USA – January 10, 2022) One of the states that are still taxing real money is hoping to do something about it.

 House Bill 426 and House Bill 518, introduced by Representative Ford (54-R) and Representative Hopkins (7-R) respectively, essentially do the same thing.
 At least one more measure to eliminate this unfair tax is expected to be introduced.

 Under current law, Mississippi citizens are discouraged from insuring their savings against the devaluation of the dollar because they are penalized with taxation for doing so.
-Passage of this measure would remove disincentives to holding gold and silver for this purpose.
+The passage of this measure would remove disincentives to holding gold and silver for this purpose.
 Measures to remove this onerous tax are important for a few reasons:

 - Levying sales taxes on precious metals is inappropriate.
 Sales taxes are typically levied on final consumer goods.
 Computers, shirts, and shoes carry sales taxes because the consumer is "consuming" the good.
 Precious metals are inherently held for resale, not "consumption," making the application of sales taxes on precious metals inappropriate.